tjacovich/ADSCitationCapture/README.md

 pip install -r dev-requirements.txt
 ```

-**NOTE** You will need postgres installed in your system for psycog2 to compile.
+**NOTE** You will need postgres installed in your system for psycog2 to compile (e.g., `sudo apt install libpq-dev`).
 If you installed via MacPorts, you may need to run to include `pg_config` in the PATH:

 ```
 PATH=/opt/local/lib/postgresql10/bin/:$PATH pip install -r requirements.txt